 The Bottom Line

-You should be able to know everything you want about a financial advisor before you hire them.
+You should be able to know everything you want about a financial advisor before you hire him or her.
 This is your money, your personal information and your future.
 It’s extremely important that you review a firm or individual’s Form ADV before you decide to work with them.
 You can also do a Google search and ask around about their practice.
 You can never be too careful.
 Once you’ve found several potential advisors, compare their brochures side-by-side to see how they differ and which offers a better service at a better value.
 After you’ve narrowed it down, set up meetings with a few of them.
 You can also use the disclosures to guide your interview questions.

 Tips for Finding a Financial Advisor